milonmaze/privacy-terms-observatory/www.shopify.com/legal/privacy.md

-Skip to Content
-Log in
 Privacy Policy
-For everyone
-Privacy Policy

 How Shopify handles your data

 Updated May 4, 2021

-Introduction
-Our values
-Why we process your information
-Your rights over your information
-Where we send your information
-How we protect your information
-How we use “cookies” and other tracking technologies How you can reach us
 Introduction

 In our mission to make commerce better for everyone at Shopify, we collect and use information about you, our